 Prior to coming to serve at the Evangelical Alliance, I spent 14 years working for Youth for Christ.
 I loved seeing many young people come to faith and was constantly encouraged by the overwhelming percentage of people in the UK who do so under the age of 25.
 I was also quite taken with an image from Wes Stafford (Compassion USA) that, when it comes to evangelism, young people are like ‘wet cement’ and older people are ‘dry cement.’
 In other words: it’s a lot easier to make a profound impact on a young life.

 Therefore, as a church, we must keep pouring value and resource into youth and children’s ministry.
-As my friend, the chairman of Care for the Family, Rob Parsons, says, “if your church roof has a whole in it, stick a bucket under it, but don’t stop pouring resources into youth and children’s ministry.”
+As my friend, the chairman of Care for the Family, Rob Parsons, says, “if your church roof has a hole in it, stick a bucket under it, but don’t stop pouring resources into youth and children’s ministry.”

 In other words: it’s a lot easier to make a profound impact on a young life.